syb7573330/PointGrow/README.md

 ## Conditional PointGrow
 ### One-hot categorical vectors
 PointGrow conditioned on additional one-hot vectors, with their non-empty elements indicating ShapeNet categories.
-For example, following the order in the above table, the one-hot vector for airplane is writen as [1, 0, 0, 0, 0, 0, 0].
+For example, following the order in the above table, the one-hot vector for airplane can be expressed as [1, 0, 0, 0, 0, 0, 0].

 * Train conditional PointGrow for one-hot vectors:
 ``` bash